libregraphicsmeeting/state-of-lg-2020/README.md

 Please provide your project's slides through a pull request to this repository or add them to an issue ticket.

-Content should be submitted at least one week before the beginning of the LGM 2020.
+Content should be submitted before May 10th 2020.